orchetect/PDFGadget/README.md

 ## Sponsoring

-If you enjoy using PDFTool and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
+If you enjoy using PDFGadget and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

 ## Roadmap & Contributions

-Planned and in-progress features can be found in [Issues](https://github.com/orchetect/PDFTool/issues).
+Planned and in-progress features can be found in [Issues](https://github.com/orchetect/PDFGadget/issues).
 Any help is welcome and appreciated.